NishakaraNirmal/Digital-Clock-Count-Down-To-New-Year-Clock/README.md

     ```
 2.  **Open the Project:** Navigate to the cloned folder.
 3.  **Launch the Clock:** Double-click the `index.html` file to open it in your web browser.

+** Note

+* This project is not mobile-responsive, so I will update it as soon as possible.